Tiwanaku: Cosmology

 In many Andean cultures, mountains are venerated and may be considered sacred objects.
 The site of Tiwanaku is located in the valley between two sacred mountains, Pukara and Chuqi Q’awa.
 At such temples in ancient times, ceremonies were conducted to honor and pay gratitude to the gods and spirits.
 They were places of worship and rituals that helped unify Andean peoples through shared symbols and pilgrimage destinations.

 Tiwanaku became a center of pre-Columbian religious ceremonies for both the general public and elites.
 For example, human sacrifice was used in several pre-Columbian civilizations to appease a god in exchange for good fortune.
 Excavations of the Akapana at Tiwanaku revealed the remains of sacrificial dedications of humans and camelids.
+Some Tiwanaku imagery includes a rare "sacrificer" motif with both human and camelid features and is shown carrying a trophy head or an axe.
+Dubbed the "Tiwanaku Camelid Sacrificer" by scholars, it appears most often on portable prestige objects (such as snuff-related items, textiles, and carved bone tubes), especially in Tiwanaku hinterland contexts connected to camelid caravan networks.
+Researchers say camelids and humans share camay (an essence/power of being), and the Tiwanaku Camelid Sacrificer represents tucoy (the process of becoming/transforming into a new form).

 Researchers speculate that the Akapana may also have been used as an astronomical observatory.
 It was constructed so that it was aligned with the peak of Quimsachata, providing a view of the rotation of the Milky Way from the southern pole.
 Other structures like Kalasasaya are positioned to provide optimal views of the sunrise on the Equinox, Summer Solstice, and Winter Solstice.
 Although the symbolic and functional value of these monuments can only be speculated upon, the Tiwanaku were able to study and interpret the positions of the sun, moon, Milky Way and other celestial bodies well enough to give them a significant role in their architecture.